 That’s because content providers—you know, the television stations and producers—experienced the same sticker shock that consumers did when the industry tried to roll out the 4K standard.

 “But we just upgraded everything to HD a few years ago…”

 Still, some of the best streaming services will have 4K content available—usually at a premium.
-Here are some of my favourites:
+Here are some of my favorites:

 If you’re a fan of Netflix‘s original content, you’ll want to get the upgraded subscription that enables 4K streaming.
-Most of their shows are shot in 4K HDR, so you’ll be able to binge watch Daredevil and Luke Cage in all their glory.
+Most of their shows are shot in 4K HDR, so you’ll be able to binge-watch Casa de Papel and The WItcher in all their glory.

-A side benefit is of Netflix’s 4K subscription level is that it also lets you stream content simultaneously to 4 devices.
+A side benefit of Netflix’s 4K subscription level is that it also lets you stream content simultaneously to four devices.

-One of the first things I binge watched when I got my new 4K HDR Sony television is The Grand Tour on Amazon Prime Video.
+One of the first things I binge-watched when I got my new 4K HDR Sony television was The Grand Tour on Amazon Prime Video.
 There’s nothing quite like million-dollar cars in stunning detail.